WLemmy/Book-Store-App/README.md

 ####### Demo You can view a live demo of the BookApp
 [https://vercel.com/wilfreds-projects-fc5d89a8/book-store-app-kynt]
-####### LicenseDemo You can view a live demo of the Weather App
+####### LicenseDemo You can view a live demo of the BookApp
-This project is licensed under the [Wilfred] License - see the LICENSE.md file for details
+This project is licensed under the [Wilfred] License - see the LICENSE.md file for details.